keshav474/wfHackathon/README.md

 wsl --install
 ```

-⚠️ If you face WSL installation issues, run:
+⚠️ If you face WSL installation issues, run in **cmd** with admin privileges:

 ```bash
 bcdedit /set hypervisorlaunchtype auto